gherking/gherkin-ast/README.md

 #### Methods

  * `new DocString(value) : DocString` - Creates a new `DocString` object, with the given values.
+ * `{DocString}.replace(key, value)` - Replaces the given string (key) with the given value in the content of the DocString.
  * `{DocString}.toString({FormatConfig}) : string` - Converts the docString to string, i.e. formats it.
  * `{DocString}.clone() : DocString` - Clones the docString.
  * `DocString.parse({Object} object) : DocString` - Parses the given [DocString object](/test/data/base.ast.json#314) to a `DocString`.

 ### `DataTable`

-Model of a Gherkin DocString step argument.
+Model of a Gherkin DataTable step argument.

 ```gherkin
 And this is a when step with data table too